MayGo/tockler/README.md

 # Feedback

-Feel free to make feature requests and 'Star' this project.
+Feel free to make feature requests by creating a issue and 'Star' this project.

-# Features

--   View application usage and online time in timeline and table
--   Add log items
--   Statistics and summaries
--   Remind user to start new log item.
--   Group log items (e.g 'Working with tockler' or 'JIRA-1234')

-# Features to be implemented

--   Remind to take a break

 # Made with